pyofwave/PyOfWave/roster.rst

    - Implementing this should be as easy as activating websockets for the client protocol.
    - Athena will buy little extra and POW should be light in dependancies.

-- Wave Client Protocol  -- alcinnz ( )
+- Wave Client Protocol (required for basic features) -- alcinnz ( )

 - Authentication Protocols

    - OAuth

-   - SSL
+   - SSL (required for basic features)

    - alias (via HTTP for groups)